amckennafoster/figshare-api-workshop.github.io/docs/workshop/workshop-introduction.md

 The Figshare API can be used with any scripting language that can interact with APIs.
 The [documentation site](https://docs.figshare.com) offers sample code for several different languages.
 To use those examples you must use the Swagger client.

-The examples in this workshop primarily use [Postman](https://www.postman.com/) or [Jupyter Notebook](https://jupyter.org/) with Python.
-Example scripts using other languages are available from the [API documentation page](htttps://docs.figshare.com).
+The examples in this workshop primarily use Postman and we will help participants access this platform.
 Our purpose is to help workshop participants understand how to extract information using the API no matter what software is used.

-**Postman**
-To use [Postman](https://www.postman.com/), you can use the web version or download a desktop version.
-Postman will create properly formatted API calls for you and can be used to chain API calls.

-**Jupyter Notebook and Python**
-Jupyter Notebook with Python provide the possibility of creating custom scripts that accomplish multiple tasks all at once.
-There are two ways to use the example Python scripts:
-1. Have Jupyter Notebook and Python downloaded to your computer.
-2. Have a Google account and use Google Colab. (some scripts may not be set up for this without additional work)

 ### Sandbox Instance
 If you are at an institution that uses Figshare, it may be beneficial to use your institution's sandbox.
 If that is not available or your institution does not use Figshare, we will provide access to our Global University sandbox.
 You can also use a free Figshare account for many of the examples.